Environmental and Community Sustainability

 We regularly audit our practices in an effort to continuously improve our stewardship of financial, social, and environmental resources.

 We invite you to read more about and support our carbon on-setting initiatives in Southern Africa.

 Supporting a Diverse Community of Co-learners

 The Center for Global Education strives to create for its participants an intentionally diverse community of co-learners where a variety of cultures and backgrounds is represented.
 Students, faculty, and staff help each other respond to issues of oppression such as racism, sexism, homophobia, economic inequality, xenophobia, and classism, in an environment where diversity expands participants’ thinking and worldview.

-While the Center for Global Education at Augsburg College is situated within a predominantly white institution, it is important to the mission of Augsburg College and the Center to embrace and value diversity.
-The Center for Global Education operates in more than five different countries and includes a diverse team of staff and professors; thus, we bring rich and varied perspectives in addressing diversity and cultural issues.
+Diversity and inclusion are key to the mission of Augsburg College and of the Center for Global Education.
+We operate in more than five different countries with diverse teams of staff and professors; thus, we bring rich and varied perspectives in addressing diversity and cultural issues.
 For that reason, you will find different language used throughout this site to discuss race, ethnicity, and cultural discrimination that reflects our regional perspectives.
-Below is some information related to diversity abroad generally, in addition to diversity in countries where we have permanent sites.
-Each PDF contains information related to racial and ethnic diversity, religious diversity, differences in ability and other related topics.

 If you have additional questions about issues of diversity, multiculturalism, or oppression in regards to the site to which you will travel, please let us know during the enrollment process; we can provide resources that might be helpful.